ClickHouse/ClickHouse/docs/en/operations/system-tables/zookeeper.md

 # system.zookeeper {#system-zookeeper}

 The table does not exist if ZooKeeper is not configured.
 Allows reading data from the ZooKeeper cluster defined in the config.
-The query must have a ‘path’ equality condition in the WHERE clause, or ‘path’ condition in the set in the WHERE clause.
-This is the path in ZooKeeper for the children that you want to get data for.
+The query must either have a ‘path =’   condition or a `path IN`  condition set with the `WHERE` clause as shown below.
+This corresponds to the path of the children in ZooKeeper that you want to get data for.

 The query `SELECT * FROM system.zookeeper WHERE path = '/clickhouse'` outputs data for all children on the `/clickhouse` node.
 To output data for all root nodes, write path = ‘/’.